-The conditions in the paragraphs under this heading set out who, subject to compliance with all other applicable conditions in this manual, is entitled to use a ticket for a journey or an entry to a designated area.
-A ticket that is used for a journey or an entry to a designated area in contravention of those conditions is invalid for that journey or entry.
+The conditions in the paragraphs under this heading set out who, subject to compliance with all other applicable conditions in this manual, is entitled to use a ticket for a journey or an entry to a compulsory ticket area.
+A ticket that is used for a journey or an entry to a compulsory ticket area in contravention of those conditions is invalid for that journey or entry.